 Join us for a series of educator workshops based on Ken Burns’ documentary The Gene: An Intimate History bringing together science, history and personal stories.
-Register for one or all of the workshops featuring turn key activities for your classroom and guest speakers whose research is cutting edge in the field.
+Watch the recorded workshops featuring turn key activities for your classroom and guest speakers whose research is cutting edge in the field.

 Screening: The Gene: An Intimate History